sassoftware/esp-studio-examples/Basic/lua_parse/README.md

-To view the project in its entirety and see the Lua code in context, see the attached project file [luaParseJson.xml](luaParseJson.xml).
+To view the project in its entirety and see the Lua code in context, see the project file [luaParseJson.xml](luaParseJson.xml).

 ### Test the Project and View the Results
 To see a demo of how to test this project and view the results, watch the following video: